W.R. Grace & Co.

 The company is still in the international chemicals, technology, and materials field, but it no longer uses asbestos in any of its products.
 Now known as just Grace, it also operates a technical services center, as well as a manufacturing plant in Baltimore.

 Contact an asbestos law firm if you think you can trace your asbestos illness to W.R.
-Grace mines, vermiculite, or other products.
+Grace mines, vermiculite, or other products, like Zonolite insulation.

 Additional Resources and Information